-They then need to establish themselves in the lower gut where they must remain and breed, in order to boost the numbers and range of the existing ‘friendly’ colonies there – and to ‘crowd out’ and decrease the number of disease-producing bacteria.
-Because the wider the range of beneficial probiotics in your gut, generally the healthier you are.
+They then need to establish themselves in the lower gut, where they must remain and breed to boost the numbers and range of the existing ‘friendly’ colonies and crowd out and decrease the disease-producing bacteria.
+Because the more comprehensive the variety of beneficial probiotics in your gut, the healthier you are.

 The top ten reasons for taking probiotic supplements

-- Probiotic strains have now been developed that do reach the gut and can colonise there.
+- Probiotic strains have now been developed that do reach the gut and can colonize there.

 - Increasing the number and variety of probiotics in your diet is very important after a course of antibiotics – because antibiotics kill off both good and bad bacteria.

-- Boosting probiotic levels can fight candida yeast infections, prevent traveller’s diarrhoea, reduce stress levels and possibly support weight loss.
+- Boosting probiotic levels can fight candida yeast infections, prevent traveller’s diarrhoea, reduce stress, and possibly support weight loss.

 - Increasing the level and diversity of ‘friendly’ bacteria supports the health of your immune system, as 70% of this is located in the gut.
 Certain probiotic strains may also have an anti-cancer role.

-- The balance of bacteria in the gut directly affects mood and can even reduce the risk of some neurodegenerative disease.
+- The balance of bacteria in the gut directly affects mood and can reduce the risk of some neurodegenerative diseases.

 - A deficiency of probiotics in older people is now thought to contribute to memory loss and impaired cognition.

-- Probiotics, by synthesising vitamin K and by helping the absorption of calcium, help reduce the risk of osteoporosis.
+- By synthesizing vitamin K and helping the absorption of calcium, probiotics help reduce the risk of osteoporosis.

-- Yoghurts have health benefits, but are not usually an effective way to boost your probiotic balance.
-High temperature pasteurisation kills both good and bad bacteria, and independent studies show that few good bacteria from yoghurts actually reach the gut.
+- Yoghurts have health benefits but are not usually an effective way to boost your probiotic balance.
+High-temperature pasteurization kills both good and bad bacteria, and independent studies show that few good bacteria from yoghurts reach the gut.

-- Probiotic bacteria are living organisms and need their own food to thrive.
+- Probiotic bacteria are living organisms and need their food to thrive.
 These foods are called prebiotics.
-So any well designed supplement will not only include resistant probiotic strains but some prebiotics as well.
+So any well-designed supplement will include not only resistant probiotic strains but some prebiotics as well.